 - Can you please stick your tongue out (check to see if the tongue deviates to one side)

-- Is your vision impaired, blurred or are you seeing double? (use a pen light /flashlight to check pupil size, response and eye movement)
+- Is your vision impaired or blurred, or are you seeing double? (use a penlight/flashlight to check pupil size, response, and eye movement)

-- Can you raise your arms in the air for 10 seconds and move your fingers?
+- Can you raise your arms for 10 seconds and move your fingers?

 - Can you touch your nose with each index finger?